expr-lang/expr/docs/Visitor-and-Patch.md

 # Visitor and Patch

 The [ast](https://pkg.go.dev/github.com/antonmedv/expr/ast?tab=doc) package
-provides `ast.Visitor` interface and `ast.Walk` function.
-You can use it for customizing of the AST before compiling.
+provides the `ast.Visitor` interface and the `ast.Walk` function.
+It can be used to customize the AST before compiling.

-For example, if you want to collect all variable names:
+For example, to collect all variable names:

 ```go
 package main